agentic-profile/agentic-profile-express/README.md

     $ yarn dev

-3. Create a demo agentic profile with public and private keys, and an account (uid=2) on the server
+3. Create a global demo agentic profile with public and private keys, and a local account (uid=2) on the server

     $ node test/create-global-agentic-profile

-    You can review the results in the local www/iam/7 directory...
+    You can review the results in your ~/.agentic/iam/6 directory...

 4. Use CURL to (try to) send a chat message: